Got the foggiest idea on Brexit?

 Folk singers, of course, traditionally tend to be union men and socialists, not capitalists, being prone to believing in the world-wide brotherhood of workers, and the EU, not to narrow war-causing nationalism or racism.
 Bragg is no exception, and yet… he has a delightful song on Youtube, singing from the point of view of an old person voting for Brexit—

 —Scandal!
-The politically correct (PC) crowd said he was (a) “speaking for” Brexiters, (b) believed in leaving, (c) believed in racism… et cetera, et cetera…
+The PC crowd said he was (a) “speaking for” Brexiters, (b) believed in leaving the EU, (c) believed in racism… et cetera, et cetera…

 Commenters on Youtube tried to defend Bragg by saying he was only singing “ironically...”
 Here’s my take: Like Shakespeare, Bragg is not afraid to gently “wear the shoes” of a person with differing viewpoints.
 No agreement is needed, only respect.
 Isn’t that common sense?